scherti/webcrawler/README.md

 ## Acknowledgments

-Girlfriend for having tolerated me ruining our Friday night! :-)
+Thanks to my Girlfriend for tolerating me ruining our Friday night by quickly hacking this! :-)